GNOME/gimp/devel-docs/README.md

 your GUI with another toolkit…

-The whole C reference documentation for both these libraries can be generated in the main GIMP build with the `--enable-gi-docgen` autotools option or the `-Dgi-docgen=enabled` meson option (you need to have the `gi-docgen` tools installed).
+The whole C reference documentation for both these libraries can be generated in the main GIMP build with the `-Dgi-docgen=enabled` meson option (you need to have the `gi-docgen` tools installed).

 TODO: add online links when it is up for the new APIs.